patroni/patroni/docs/patronictl.rst

     This is the syntax for the synopsis:

     - Options between square brackets are optional;
-    - Options between curly brackets represent a "chose one of set" operation;
+    - Options between curly brackets represent a "choose one of set" operation;
     - Options with ``[, ... ]`` can be specified multiple times;
     - Things written in uppercase represent a literal that should be given a value to.